 Gene therapy is a hot topic today.
 It offers the potential of a whole new series of advanced treatments for a large number of medical conditions and cures for many diseases and there have been some successes in some areas, and some equally disappointing failures in others.
-The purpose of this leaflet is to outline how X-linked Lymphoproliferative Syndrome (XLP) sufferers could potentially benefit from this emerging science and to outline how this could work specifically for XLP.
+The purpose of this leaflet is to outline how X-linked Lymphoproliferative Syndrome (XLP) sufferers could potentially benefit from this emerging science and to outline how this could work specifically for XLP1 and XIAP.

 Gene therapy aims to transfer a healthy copy of the affected gene into the cells of a patient for therapeutic effect.
 For conditions such as XLP where the abnormalities are in the immune system, the gene needs to be targeted to bone marrow cells which will eventually grow into immune cells.
-A small number of other similar conditions have now been successfully treated using this technique.
+A number of other similar conditions have now been successfully treated using this technique.
 First bone marrow is extracted from the patient and then bone marrow (HSCs) stem cells are selected and purified.
-These cells are then cultured with a virus/vector that carries the corrective gene, in the case of XLP; the SAP gene.
+These cells are then cultured with a virus/vector that carries the corrective gene, in the case of XLP1; the SAP gene.
 After a few days the gene will be integrated into DNA of the bone marrow cells.
 These gene modified cells will be returned to the patient where over the next few months they grow into a functional immune system.

 Gene Therapy |